What are they?

 __utma, __utmb, __utmc, __utmz

-We use Google Analytics (lots of websites do) to see how well our site is doing.
-These cookies are set by Google Analytics and allow us to view some anonymous information about the number of visits we get, the most popular pages and so on.
+We use Google Analytics and Google Search Console to track how well our website is doing (lots of websites do).
+These cookies are set by Google Analytics and allow us to view some anonymous information about the number of visits we get, the most popular pages, which pages people land on and so on.